-In Seattle, a builder and architect prove that remodeling and energy efficiency can be a winning combination
+In Seattle, a builder and architect prove that remodeling and energy efficiency can be a winning combination.

-Remodeling a fixer-upper to make it green is a tall order, but in Seattle, architect George Ostrow joined up with a team of builders to turn a shabby small home into something special and sustainable.
+Synopsis: Remodeling a fixer-upper to make it green is a tall order, but in Seattle, architect George Ostrow joined up with a team of builders to turn a shabby small home into something special and sustainable.
 For this project, most of the original house remained, but there were smart changes within.
 Interior walls were re-created to form new spaces that benefit from cross ventilation, eliminating the need for air-conditioning.
 A careful recycling plan ensured that 70% of the demolition debris was recycled.
 The house earned both Built Green and Energy Star certifications after the project was complete.

 After years of building custom homes, a local builder decided to buy a fixer-upper to remodel and sell on their own for a profit.
 As the architect for many of their earlier projects, I’ve gotten to know the owners of Lasting Nest Builders.
 When they asked me to help them transform this small, run-down house into a decidedly green one, I was happy to join the effort.

 Design isn’t always the first priority for builders who are looking to flip a house for profit.
 In this case, however, we agreed that a thoughtful design had to be part of the equation because the house sits on a prominent corner lot in an established neighborhood.
 It’s close to the University of Washington and Seattle’s biotech district, and we were aiming to attract an educated buyer in a green-minded city.

 The neighborhood and the large lot both called for a large house, so we spent some time looking carefully at nearby houses for design inspiration.
 This process led us to traditional details such as a bay window, back bands at the window trim, and drip caps at the trim bands and window heads.
 Early on, we talked about a big gable roof…